kermitt2/entity-fishing/Readme.md

 The dependencies used in the project are either themselves also distributed under Apache 2.0 license or distributed under a compatible license.

 Main author and contact: Patrice Lopez (<patrice.lopez@science-miner.com>)

+*entity-fishing* is developed by [SCIENCE-MINER](http://science-miner.com/entity-disambiguation/) with contributions of [Inria](http://inria.fr) Paris.
+Inria contribution is supported by the H2020 [HIRMEOS](http://www.hirmeos.eu) EU project, where *entity-fishing* has been [integrated by several partners](http://www.hirmeos.eu/2018/02/15/hirmeos-enhances-its-digital-platforms-with-entity-fishing-validation-of-the-nerd-services/).